bol22/oedisi-evcs-ornl/README.md

 *   **`LocalFeeder`:** Simulates the IEEE 123-bus distribution network using OpenDSS.
 At each time step, it publishes the current state of the grid (voltages, power flows) and subscribes to the EV load from the `evcs_federate`.
 *   **`evcs_federate`:** Subscribes to the grid state from the `LocalFeeder`.
 It uses this information as the baseline for its internal, grid-aware PSO algorithm to determine the optimal and safest charging load for the EV station.
 It then publishes this load back to the `LocalFeeder`.
-*   **`recorder`:** A data sink component that subscribes to various data streams from the other federates to log the results of the simulation for later analysis.
+*   **`recorder`:**  Subscribes to various data streams from the other federates to log the results of the simulation for later analysis.

 ## How to Run the Simulation